Fun things to do with kids in Manchester

 Manchester’s museums, galleries and cultural attractions are creative when it comes to keeping children entertained, with interactive museum trails or buggy-friendly paths connecting kids with nature.
 Whatever your little ones seem most drawn to, our selection of family-friendly venues will inspire adventure and spark curiosity in all ages to ensure that you have a fun day out together.

-So if you're after fun things to do with kids in Manchester over the summer holidays, check out this list to plan your next great day out together.
+So if you're after fun things to do with kids in Manchester over the school holidays, check out this list to plan your next great day out together.
 Just don't forget to pack a National Art Pass Plus Kids to get great savings for the whole family.

 Science and Industry Museum

 Build a bridge strong enough to survive an earthquake, make music using your body or try out some glow-in-the-dark art at Experiment, one of the Science and Industry Museum’s free interactive galleries.
-Also here are live demos of looms in the Textiles gallery, construction packs for budding mechanics and a raft of other free activities, including story time for early years and special programmes during the summer holidays.
+Also here are live demos of looms in the Textiles gallery, construction packs for budding mechanics and a raft of other free activities, including story time for early years and special programmes during the half term holidays.

 Dunham Massey